Brendan Sullivan (lawyer): Oliver North

 Sullivan shot to national prominence in 1987, when he represented Oliver North in televised congressional hearings over the Iran-Contra scandal.
 During the hearings in front of the Joint House-Senate Iran-Contra Committee, chairman Senator Daniel Inouye suggested that North speak for himself, admonishing Sullivan for constantly objecting to questions posed to North.
 Sullivan famously responded, "Well, sir, I'm not a potted plant.
 I'm here as the lawyer.
 That's my job."
 Furthermore, apparently he "shouted down a question" that he claimed violated attorney-client privilege: "That's none of your business either!"
 Sullivan received international media attention as the episode was broadcast on live television, making him "something of a hero to lawyers, even moderates and liberals".
 The hearing showcased his "confrontational style of 'protecting the client at any cost'" that has proven to be "extremely effective" despite angering several congressmen.

 Ted Stevens

 Sullivan's defense of U.S. Senator Ted Stevens has been described as his "most prominent win against the government, and the one that must loom largest for the U.S. Attorney's Office".
 He was defending Stevens after his federal grand jury indictment on seven counts of failing to properly report gifts.
 Stevens was convicted of all counts in a trial before D.C.
-District Court Judge Emmet Sullivan, on October 27, 2008, shortly before election day, when he would be narrowly defeated by Mark Begich.
+District Court Judge Emmet G. Sullivan, on October 27, 2008, shortly before election day, when he would be narrowly defeated by Mark Begich.
 Discovery of the prosecution's failure to provide sufficient exculpatory information in response to a Brady motion, led to Attorney General Eric Holder withdrawing the indictment after a reversal of the verdict during the appeal process.